HISTORY OF THE LIBRARY

 The year 1903 was an important year for the library.
 The V.I.S. sold the library to the town for one dollar; the town received $1000 from the will of Robert C. Billings "for the purposes of the Public Library...”, and $14,000 from the same will to establish a permanent fund for the library.

-In 2011, the Library received a construction grant from the Massachusetts Board of Library Commissioners that is matched by Town Meeting appropriation.
+In 2011, the Library received a construction grant from the Massachusetts Board of Library Commissioners that was matched by Town Meeting appropriation.
 Construction of the new library on the original site began in the fall of 2014.
 The new Library opened on November 15, 2016.